A Designer's Guide to Emergency Preparedness

 Scan and store a copy of your important documents.
 Take a photo of or scan your driver’s license, passport, lease/ownership documents, social security card, and other important documents.
 Save them (somewhere safe) in the cloud.

 Start assembling an emergency kit.
-Print out our list of essentials, useful stuff, and personal items to get started.
+Print out a of essentials, useful stuff, and personal items to get started.
 You’ll be surprised at how much you already have—it’s just a matter of getting it all in one place.
 And when it comes to supplies, a good rule of thumb is to have enough for three days.

 Cross these four things off your list, and we’ll all be better off when the next wildfire or bomb cyclone hits.